 Why?
-Because they are super cheap AND do not require you to cook them down.
+Because it is super cheap AND does not require you to cook your spinach or chop it.
 If you used raw spinach leaves, you would need to cook them down OR chop them up before you add them to your dip.
 Especially if your spinach leaves are super large.

 Here are some tips on ‘Defrosting Chopped Spinach’.

 You are going to need to defrost your frozen spinach first.
-Then you need to SQUEEZE all of your water out of your thawed spinach before you add it to your dip!
+You can quickly do this in the microwave or let it sit in the fridge overnight in a bowl.
+Then you will need to SQUEEZE all of your water out before you add it to your dip!
 I like to use a thin towel, cheese cloth OR paper towels to do this.
 If you don’t squeeze the water out, your dip will be watery!